cerratom/Financial-Ratios-Module/README.md

 # Financial Ratios Module

-This python module includes the functions to calculate the following functions.
+This python module includes the functions to calculate the following financial ratios.

 ## Liquidity Ratios
 - Current Ratio